Maximum $k$-colourable induced subgraphs in $(P_5+rK_1)$-free graphs: Introduction

+Couturier et al.\ \cite{couturier2015list} showed that \textsc{List-$k$-Colouring} is NP-complete in $P_4+P_2$-free graphs for all $k \geq 5$.
+Along with the aforementioned NP-hardness result for OCT in $P_6$-free graphs \cite{dabrowski2020}, this leaves only two possible cases when WML$k$CIS might be polynomial-time solvable: when $H$ is an induced subgraph of $rP_3$ (which is shown to be polynomial-time solvable in the recent work of Galby et al. \cite{galby2025}) and when $H$ is an induced subgraph of $P_5+rK_1$, our main result above.
+This completes the complexity dichotomy of WML$k$CIS for $k \ge 5$.

+\begin{thm}[\cite{galby2025}, Theorem 4] For $k \ge 5$, the WML$k$CIS problem can be solved in polynomial time for all $H$-free graphs if and only if $H$ is an induced subgraph of $rP_3$ or $P_5 + rK_1$, for some $r \ge 1$. \end{thm}

-We note that if one can solve the WM$k$CIS problem for a graph $G$ efficiently for every fixed $k$, then one can also determine: \begin{itemize}\itemsep -2pt \item the maximum size of a independent set in $G$ (in our case, we use the algorithm of Lokshtanov et al.\ \cite{lokshtanov2014independent}, and so our results do not lead to a new algorithm for MWIS in $P_5$-free graphs); \item as mentioned prior, the minimum-weight odd cycle transversal, and so Theorem \ref{thm:mainthmp5} generalizes the afore-mentioned result of Agrawal et al.\ \cite{agrawal2024odd}; and \item whether or not $G$ is $k$-colourable, and so Theorem \ref{thm:mainthmp5} generalizes a result of Couturier et al.\ \cite{couturier2015list} (which in turn generalized Ho\`ang et al.\ \cite{hoang2010deciding}). \end{itemize} Efficient algorithms for any of these three problems do not, however, guarantee an efficient algorithm for the WM$k$CIS problem.
+We note that if one can solve the WML$k$CIS problem for a graph $G$ efficiently for every fixed $k$ and list-$k$-assignment $L$, then one can also determine: \begin{itemize}\itemsep -2pt \item the maximum size of an independent set in $G$ (in our case, we use the algorithm of Lokshtanov et al.\ \cite{lokshtanov2014independent}, and so our results do not lead to a new algorithm for MWIS in $P_5$-free graphs); \item as mentioned prior, the minimum-weight odd cycle transversal, and so Theorem \ref{thm:mainthmp5} generalizes the afore-mentioned result of Agrawal et al.\ \cite{agrawal2024odd}; and \item the \textsc{List-$k$-Colouring} problem for $G$, and so Theorem \ref{thm:mainthmp5} generalizes a result of Couturier et al.\ \cite{couturier2015list} (which in turn generalized Ho\`ang et al.\ \cite{hoang2010deciding}). \end{itemize} Efficient algorithms for any of these three problems do not, however, guarantee an efficient algorithm for the WML$k$CIS problem.

 In Section \ref{sec:prefatory_results} we prove several necessary lemmas about $(P_5 +rK_1)$-free graphs.
 Section \ref{sec:p5rk1} contains the proof of Theorem \ref{thm:mainthmp5}.